 Project Lead: Poke London

 The aim of the social campaign was to bring Ted Baker’s Christmas in-store activity to life, through an innovative digital activation, and hence the Instagram campaign launched – the hunt to find Ted elves who, after a night of festivities, had gone missing.
+The campaign lasted for three weeks, and the campaign had great incentives for its participants which included a trip to the northern lights, and this obviously encouraged plenty of people to join in on the fun and the opportunity to win.

 With their partner agency, Ted Baker created 32 Instagram accounts to create a festive game where customers hunted for prizes and elves.
+This Christmas-themed hashtag campaign is a great example of how you can engage your customers during the holiday season.

 - Over 37k interactions across the campaign